chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 ## seed

-Adams Bridge component seed register type definition 8 32-bit registers storing the 256-bit seed for keygen in big-endian representation.
+Adams Bridge component seed register type definition 8 32-bit registers storing the 256-bit seed for keygen.
 The seed can be any 256-bit value in \[0 : 2^256-1\].

 ## sign\_rnd